-8.1 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates before an object or archival material is placed on exhibition and after it has been withdrawn from exhibition.

-8.2 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates on the arrival and departure of an artifact and/or archival material whether or not the object(s) is a loan, donation or purchase.

-8.3 All Condition Reports will be maintained as permanent records within the Peterborough Museum & Archives collections records management systems.
+- 8.1 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates before an object or archival material is placed on exhibition and after it has been withdrawn from exhibition. - 8.2 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates on the arrival and departure of an artifact and/or archival material whether or not the object(s) is a loan, donation or purchase. - 8.3 All Condition Reports will be maintained as permanent records within the Peterborough Museum & Archives collections records management systems.

-Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice.
+Authority: Canadian Association for Conservation - Code of Ethics and Guidance for

 Canadian Council for Archives, Code of Ethics.
 Canadian Museum Association, Ethics Guidelines.

-IIC-CG and CAPC's Code of Ethics and Guidelines for Practice.
-Ontario Ministry of Tourism and Culture, Standards for Community Museums.
+Approved: January 23, 1992

-Approved:January 23, 1992Revised:Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001Revised:Moved by Stewart Browne, seconded by Christopher Greene, carried, April 11, 2002
+Revised: Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001

+Revised: Moved by Stewart Browne, seconded by Christopher Greene, carried, April 11,

-Revised:Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006Revised:Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, 2009
+Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12,

+Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8,